/

 More Questions on TEAS 7 Science

-• Q #1: Which of these organs is not considered an accessory digestive structure?
+• Q #1: Which of these statements about the pharynx is true?

 Answer Explanation